 In the new design of an analytical instrument, the mechanical engineers were looking for a convenient way to maintain a sealed environment but allow the customer to open an optical compartment when necessary.
-In prior designs, a metal cover with gasketing and screws had been used.
-The customer base found this objectionable because of the necessary tools and the quality engineer was afraid that if screws were used, the customers would not replace the lid properly and compromise the instrument.
+In prior designs a metal cover with gasketing and screws had been used.
+The customer base found this objectionable because of the extra tools this design required.
+The quality engineer was also not satisfied with this design, concerned that the customers would take shortcuts and not replace the lid properly, thereby compromising the instrument.

-The design solution was to make a rubber plug to inset into the whole.
+The design solution was to make a rubber plug to inset into the hole.
 But in solving one problem, another arose.
-In the prototype instruments, a film developed on critical optical surfaces and the optical throughput of the instrument dropped.
+A film developed on critical optical surfaces and the optical throughput of the instrument dropped in the prototype instrument.

-Fourier Transform infrared spectroscopy was used to examine both the prototype rubber plugs as well as areas from the clouded mirrors.
+Fourier Transform Infrared Spectroscopy (FTIR) was used to examine both the prototype plugs and areas from the clouded mirrors.

-The plugs were found to be a silicone rubber and during the examination the analyst noted a “greasy” feel to the plugs.
-The deposits on the mirrors were siloxanes (low molecular weight silicones).
-Discussions with the vendor revealed that the plugs were not cured properly.
-The cause of the deposits and the greasy feel were low molecular weight silicones.
-A specification was set for production cure time and the problem was solved.
+The plugs were found to be composed of a silicone rubber.
+During the examination the analyst noted that the plugs had a “greasy” feel.
+The deposits on the mirrors were identified as siloxanes (low molecular weight silicones), and were also found on the surface of the plugs.
+Discussions with the vendor revealed that the plugs may not have been cured properly, causing the deposits on the mirrors and the greasy feel on the plugs.
+A revised specification was set for production cure times of the silicone rubber plugs, and the problem was solved.

-A new PCB manufacturer is chosen and asked to submit qualification samples of a legacy PCB product.
-Continuity testing on the as-manufactured raw PCB revealed open circuits present.
+A new Printed Circuit Board (PCB) manufacturer was selected and asked to submit qualification samples of a legacy PCB product.
+Continuity testing on the as-manufactured raw PCB revealed the presence of open circuits.

-Examination of the vertical cross sections revealed anomalies (subtle separations) present at the via barrel to inner-layer interconnect interfaces specifically at the electroless copper to inner-layer copper foil interface.
-The cause was incomplete etch back/de-smearing procedures after hole drilling.
-The subtle separations were also observed to cover most of the circumference of the via barrel / inner-layer interconnect interface during horizontal cross section analysis.
+Examination of the vertical cross-sections revealed anomalies (subtle separations) present at the via barrel / inner-layer interconnect interfaces at the electroless copper / inner-layer copper foil interface.
+The cause was incomplete etch-back/de-smearing procedures after hole drilling.
+Horizontal cross-section analysis showed that the subtle separations also covered most of the circumference of the vial barrel / inner-layer interconnect interface.